SpikeDet: Better Firing Patterns for Accurate and Energy-Efficient Object Detection with Spiking Neural Networks: Methodology

 \subsubsection{MDSNet Architecture}

-To address these issues, as shown in Fig. \ref{fig_3}, we propose MDSNet, a novel SNN-based ResNet-like backbone network.
-On the shortcut path, we propose a Membrane-based Deformed Shortcut (MDS), which incorporates 1×1-LCB, i.e., LCB using 1$\times$1 convolution.
-This structure converts input to spikes through the I-LIF layer and processes them through a 1$\times$1 convolution, which improves expressiveness capability.
+To address these issues, as shown in Fig. \ref{fig_3}, we propose MDSNet, a novel SNN-based backbone network.
+On the shortcut path, we propose a Membrane-based Deformed Shortcut (MDS), which incorporates 1$\times$1-LCB, i.e., LCB using 1$\times$1 convolution.
+This structure converts input to spikes through the I-LIF layer and processes them through a 1$\times$1 convolution, which improves expressive capability.
 The tdBN component further provides this path with the ability to adjust the output distribution.
-This fundamentally addresses the variance accumulation problem in Eq.~\ref{var_sum}, which is also experimentally verified in Section~\ref{exp_mds}.
+As a result, the output variance $\text{Var}[\mathbf{y}_{MDS}^{t,l}]$ equals a constant $c$, independent of the input variance.
+This fundamentally breaks the cross-block variance accumulation in Eq. \ref{var_sum}, which is also experimentally verified in Section \ref{exp_mds}.
+As analyzed in the previous section, MDS reduces the probability of neurons firing saturated spikes.
+Consequently, even in regions where neural activity is inherently high, adjacent neurons are less likely to reach saturation concurrently, thereby mitigating the local firing saturation problem.

 On the residual path, we place MS-Blocks in it rather than on the main path.
 It provides a clean gradient propagation path for deep networks.
-Additionally, to avoid the aforementioned problems with stacked MS-Blocks, we place a 1$\times$1-LCB at both the input and output to control variance.
+Additionally, to avoid the problems with stacked MS-Blocks, we place a 1$\times$1-LCB at both the input and output to control variance.
 Through improvements on both paths, we ensure the output distribution stability of each block in MDSNet.
 Meanwhile, structural enhancements preserve the efficient information propagation advantage offered by the membrane-based shortcut in deep networks.

-Specifically, MDSNet consists of MDS-Block1 and MDS-Block2.
-MDS-Block1 is designed without downsampling, following the structure described above.
-MDS-Block2 serves as the downsampling block.
-Its residual path is identical to MDS-Block1.
-In the shortcut path, however, we position Maxpool after the I-LIF layer to avoid the amplified input to I-LIF.
-Additionally, to better preserve balanced information during downsampling, we also employ fixed stride downsampling.
-After downsampling, the stride and Maxpool results are weighted, added, convolved, and followed by tdBN for distribution adjustment.
-To eliminate non-spike computations caused by pre-convolution addition during inference, we reparameterize this structure by splitting the shortcut path.
-One path combines fixed stride downsampling with 1$\times$1 convolution to form a 1$\times$1-LCB path, while the other integrates Maxpool after the I-LIF layer in 1$\times$1-LCB.